Did you know that you can paint floor tiles?! Well you definitely can and below is a full tutorial on how to paint tile floor in a bathroom!

-***Because this bathroom is part of my $100 Makeover Challenge, I used paint I had on hand already which was interior latex paint (Valspar Ultra in an eggshell sheen) that I used on my bathroom walls.
+***Because this bathroom is part of my $100 Makeover Challenge, I used paint I had on hand already which was interior latex paint that I used on my bathroom walls.
 Adding the water based poly in Step 5 helped to add durability.
 But, there is actual floor paint that can be used, like Benjamin Moore Floor and Patio paint, which would be even more durable, and I recommend using over regular latex paint.

 1. Clean the tile floor

 First, you need to prep your tile floor by vacuuming it and then cleaning it with a heavy duty cleaner like TSP.
 After cleaning the floor, allow it to dry.

 Use painters tape and tape off the floor trim and anything else bordering the floor like the tub, toilet, vanity, etc.